 Our Shelties have invented some cool dog games to play.
 Every day, Howard and Piper play the game of "you chase me for a bit, then I'll chase you" (aka YCMFABTICY, pronounced Ya-sim-fab-ticky).
 It's probably the best game in the world invented by anyone, ever.

-So here are some of the cool dog games our Shelties have taught us - and how you can adapt them to play with your own pet Sheltie to bond, have fun, and burn off some of their bottomless gas tank!
+Here are some of the cool dog games our Shelties have taught us.
+You can adapt them to play with your own pet Sheltie to bond, have fun, and burn off some of their bottomless gas tank.

 In your dog's eyes, you are his pack leader, the alpha dog, so it's natural that you don't spend as much time playing dog games as he does.
 But it's nice when a dog realizes you want to take a moment out of your busy schedule of guarding the house from cats to actually play with him.